hpcleuven/VscDocumentation/source/accounts/vsc_user_groups.rst

   ::

      chmod -R g+s $VSC_DATA/collab/post-processed

+  This has the added value that your new files and folders will also inherit the group name from the parent directory.

 - When communicating the path to the shared data with your collaborators, make sure you provide the full path where environment variables such as ``$VSC_DATA`` are expanded to their values, such as